What Is The Story Behind Vietnamese Coffee?

 Sugar is the number one ingredient that causes fat.
 Actual fat, such as that 3.3 grams I just talked about, isn’t what actually adds fat to your body.

-If you had one 8 fl oz cup of coffee and added 2 fl oz of sweetened condensed milk, and had one cup every day, that’s 10.1 oz of sugar every single week, and a total of 1,109 calories per week.
+If you had one 8 fl oz cup of coffee and added 2 fl oz of sweetened condensed milk and had one cup every day, that’s 10.1 oz of sugar every single week, and a total of 1,109 calories per week.

-Time to Try it a Different Way
+Time To Try It A Different Way

 It’s unique, it’s fantastic, and you probably didn’t come into this article assuming that everything for Vietnamese coffee was available from the supermarket shelves.